futel/dialplan-functions/README-deploy.md

 ## Create or check out branch

-If deploying stage or prod, check out or create relevant source branch.
+If deploying stage or prod, check out or create relevant release branch.

 ## Deploy instance